srhercules/log4j_mass_scanner/README.md

 Version: 1.0

 # Requirements
-- Permission do read computers on AD (Get-ADComputer).
+- Privileges to query AD computers (Get-ADComputer).
 - Administrator privileges on all domain hosts.
 - Connectivity with ports 135 and 445 to all domain hosts.
 - PsExec execution requirements atended.